Thursday, Jan. 21, marks the first anniversary of sports betting in Virginia, and we’ve learned a lot over the past 12 months of legal wagering.

 1. A first anniversary truth: As FanDuel learned, it’s good to be the first sportsbook.

-Thanks to its partnership with the Washington Football Team, FanDuel became the first sportsbook to begin accepting legal wagers in Virginia.
-That heavily publicized headstart lasted just two days, and DraftKings and BetMGM subsequently launched on Jan.
-24. But that headstart proved pivotal for FanDuel.
+Thanks to its partnership with the Washington Commanders, FanDuel became the first sportsbook to begin accepting legal wagers in Virginia.
+That heavily publicized headstart lasted just two days, and DraftKings VA and BetMGM VA subsequently launched on Jan.
+24. But that head start proved pivotal for FanDuel.